wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 SysID
 -----

-.. important:: SysID is not included with Beta 5.
-It is planned for future betas.

 - Added Pigeon 2 support
 - User can now specify a measurement delay of 0
 - Fixed ``Override Units`` option not overriding units per rotations